 In speech and informal writing, people sometimes use the plural pronoun "they" to refer back to a singular noun.
-Please don't do that in this paper.
+Don't do that in this paper.
 It confuses me.
-If you do not want to use "she or he" or "he or she" to refer back to a singular noun, restructure the sentence so that the pronoun can be plural or simply do not use a pronoun (that is, repeat the noun as needed).
+If you do not want to use "she or he" or "he or she" to refer back to a singular noun, restructure the sentence so that the pronoun can be plural (that is, make the original noun a plural one and use the plural form of the verb) or simply do not use a pronoun (that is, repeat the noun as needed).